Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Joint Online Parameter Estimation and Optimal Sensor Placement

-This optimisation problem can be tackled using a continuous-time stochastic gradient ascent algorithm, whereby the parameters follow a noisy ascent direction given by the integrand of the gradient of the log-likelihood, evaluated with the current parameter estimate (e.g., \cite{Gerencser2009,Surace2019} in the finite-dimensional case).
-In particular, initialised at ${\theta}_0\in\Theta$, the parameter estimates $\{{\theta}(t)\}_{t\geq 0}$ are generated according to the stochastic differential equation \\[-2mm]
+This optimisation problem can be tackled using a continuous-time stochastic gradient ascent algorithm, whereby the parameters follow a noisy ascent direction given by the integrand of the gradient of the log-likelihood, evaluated with the current parameter estimate (see \cite{Gerencser2009,Surace2019} in the finite-dimensional case).
+In particular, initialised at ${\theta}_0\in\Theta$, the parameter estimates can be generated according to \\[-4mm]

-where $\{\gamma(t)\}_{t\geq 0}$ is a non-negative, non-increasing, real function, known as the learning rate.
+where $\gamma:\mathbb{R}_{+}\rightarrow\mathbb{R}_{+}$ is a non-negative, non-increasing, real function, known as the learning rate, and we have written $\hat{u}^{\theta}(\theta,\boldsymbol{o},t)$ for the `filter derivative' of the conditional mean.
+By this, we mean that this process is the solution, interpreted in the appropriate sense, of the equation obtained upon formal differentiation of \eqref{inf_dim_mean} with respect to $\theta$.
 This algorithm is commonly referred to as recursive maximum likelihood (RML).